Skip to main content

 • Video and audio files

-Note: If you uncheck the "Include images and fonts" and/or "Include audio and video" options, these media files will still be available for learners in your LMS.
+Keep in mind that, if you uncheck the "Include images and fonts" and/or "Include audio and video" options, these media files will still be available for learners in your LMS.
 The only difference is that the files will be hosted on the Easygenerator platform instead of in your LMS.
 For learners, the difference won't be noticeable.

 Note: If you need to make any changes to the course after it was published, you need to re-download the latest SCORM package from Easygenerator and re-upload it to your LMS for the changes to take effect.